hmurtaza720/Data-Science-Projects/README.md

 ---

-## 📓 Task Details
+## 📓 Project Details

 ---

-### ✅ Task 1 — Exploring and Visualizing the Iris Dataset
+### 📊 Project 1 — Exploring and Visualizing the Iris Dataset

-**Objective:** Understand how to load, inspect, and visualize a structured dataset using core Python libraries — with no machine learning model involved.
+**Objective:** Load, inspect, and visualize a structured dataset to uncover patterns and relationships between features using core Python visualization libraries.

 **Dataset:** Iris Dataset — built directly into seaborn, no download required.

 **Approach:**
 - Loaded and inspected the dataset using `.shape`, `.columns`, and `.head()`
-- Checked for missing values and reviewed statistical summaries
+- Reviewed statistical summaries and checked for missing values
 - Built scatter plots, histograms, box plots, a pair plot, and a correlation heatmap

 **Key Insights:**
 - Iris Setosa is fully separable from the other two species on petal dimensions alone
 - Petal length and petal width have a correlation of **0.96** — they carry nearly identical information
-- Sepal width is the weakest feature for species classification
+- Sepal width is the weakest feature for distinguishing species
-- The dataset is perfectly balanced with no missing values
+- The dataset is perfectly balanced with 50 samples per species and no missing values

 ---

-### ✅ Task 2 — Credit Risk Prediction
+### 🏦 Project 2 — Credit Risk Prediction

-**Objective:** Predict whether a loan applicant is likely to default, helping banks make faster and safer lending decisions.
+**Objective:** Predict whether a loan applicant is likely to default, helping financial institutions make faster and safer lending decisions.

 **Dataset:** [Loan Prediction Dataset — Kaggle](https://www.kaggle.com/datasets/altruistdelhite04/loan-prediction-problem-dataset)